Culchie: Culchie Festival

 The Culchie Festival started in 1989 in Clonbur, County Galway and ran until 2012.
 The festival took place in many towns and villages throughout Ireland in its search to find an exemplary culchie or "village character" – a local (perhaps even parochial) personality with the ability to entertain at will and excel at various stereotypically rural tasks.

 The festival was held in late October each year after regional heats held throughout Ireland and overseas Irish communities to select contestants.
-The final consists of various challenges, such as tractor racing, nappy changing, sandwich making, potato picking, knitting, and karaoke.
+The final consisted of various challenges, such as tractor racing, nappy changing, sandwich making, potato picking, knitting, and karaoke.
 The 2008 winner was Adrian McCabe from Ballyjamesduff, County Cavan, where the next Culchie Festival was hosted, 23–25 October 2009.